-Zachariah Miller is a Senior Data Scientist at Metis in Chicago.
+Zachariah Miller was formerly a Senior Data Scientist at Metis Chicago.

 A few days ago, I came across a question on Quora that boiled down to: "How can I learn machine learning in six months?"
 I started to write up a short answer, but it quickly snowballed into a huge discussion of the pedagogical approach I used and how I made the transition from physics nerd to physics-nerd-with-machine-learning-in-his-toolbelt to data scientist.
 Here's a roadmap highlighting major points along the way.